UM-Bridge/workshop/README.md

 UM-Bridge is a language-agnostic software interface linking Uncertainty Quantification (UQ) and numerical models.
 It allows

 * Speeding up UQ projects from prototype to HPC
-* UQ experts to make their codes usable for a wide audience
+* UQ experts to make their codes available to a wide audience
 * Model experts to access advanced UQ packages
 * Running reproducible, community-defined UQ benchmarks